Another rejection came rolling into my inbox this morning. <le sigh, meh, arg, etc>

 Once you’ve discovered the point of your story, it should help you see what’s wrong, and how to fix it.
 Whether it’s a structural issue that needs bolstering with a subplot thread, or a character who needs a little development using your story’s newly discovered inner meaning, or the perfect ending to tie everything together.

 And whenever you feel like something’s not-quite-right-but-you’re-not-sure-why, ask: What’s the point?

-Let us know all about your pointy epiphanies in our community forums and make a brand new plan of action for a neglected, long-buried, unfinished, or half-baked story.
+Have a think, do some scribbling, and make a brand new plan of action for a neglected, long-buried, unfinished, or half-baked story.
 Because once you have a point, great things will happen…